patrickbucher/docs/clean-agile/clean-agile.md

 stories to fit in within the velocity estimated by the programmers.
 This estimate is _not_ a commitment!

-The stakeholders play the _four-quadrant game_ to pick the right stories, i.e. those with the highest return on invest (ROI).
+The stakeholders play the _Four-Quadrant Game_ to pick the right stories, i.e. those with the highest return on invest (ROI).
 Along the two axes of cost and value, each story can be put in one of four quadrants: